ddnexus/irt/README.markdown

 ### Inspecting Sessions (black/white)

-You can open an inspecting session with the command 'irt <obj>'.
+You can open an inspecting session with the command 'irt &lt;obj&gt;'.
-The 'self' of the new session will be the <obj> itself, so you can inspect it as you would be in its definition class.
+The 'self' of the new session will be the &lt;obj&gt; itself, so you can inspect it as you would be in its definition class.

 When you close the session with 'exit' (or 'x' or 'q'), IRT will not pass back anything from the inspecting session.